-late 19th and early 20th centuries, Rome was writing one of its most dynamic chapters.
-Here, next to the Testaccio Mattatoio and near a strategic rail hub, the Ponte dell’Industria was built in 1863, connecting Porta Portese Station to Termini and paving the way for the Capital’s first industrial district.
+We are in the vibrant heart between Ostiense and Marconi, in the 11th District, where, between the late 19th and early 20th centuries, Rome was writing one of its most dynamic chapters.
+Here, next to the Testaccio Mattatoio (once Rome’s municipal slaughterhouse) and near a strategic rail hub, the Ponte dell’Industria was built in 1863.
+Also known as Iron Bridge, it connects Porta Portese Station to Termini – the main train station in Rome – and it paves the way for the Capital’s first industrial district.

-Amid this industrial buzz, in 1918, Mira (later Mira Lanza) settled in the area, transforming old buildings into a pioneering production center.
-Soaps and candles were made from waste materials from the nearby slaughterhouse, whiletoday’s L’Opificio hosted a nursery for workers’ children, a canteen, and an infirmary — a small industrial and social ecosystem centered on human care.
+Amid this industrial buzz, in 1918, the company Mira (later Mira Lanza) settled in the area, transforming old buildings into a pioneering production center.
+Soaps and candles were made from waste materials from the nearby Mattatoio (slaughterhouse), while today’s L’Opificio hosted a nursery for workers’ children, a canteen, and an infirmary: a small industrial and social ecosystem centered on human care.

 In the 1920s, the building entered a new phase.
-Ditta Medici, a historic name in Roman marble craftsmanship, took over the workshop.
+Ditta Medici, a historic name in Roman marble craftsmanship, took over the workshop (l’opificio).
 Under the direction of Priscilla Grazioli Medici, who inherited the company, it embraced innovation through new machinery and techniques, ushering Roman marble art into the modern era.
-From the floors of St. Peter’s Basilica to the cathedrals of London and New York, from the Quirinale Palace to the world’sleading museums, artworks born here have reached global prestige.
+From the floors of St. Peter’s Basilica to the cathedrals of London and New York, from the Quirinale Palace – the residence of the Italian President of the Republic – to the world’s leading museums, artworks born here have reached global prestige.

 L’Opificio never stood still.
 Today, thanks to an urban regeneration project by Italiacamp and Studio Lococo, it has become a hub where tradition and the future meet.